 23. Pursuant to the pending inclusionary zoning regulations, the Applicant will use approximately 22,514 square feet of the available 49,222 square foot bonus density.
 11,250 square feet of the Building will be reserved for affordable housing for households making 80% of the area median income.
-The Applicant submitted evidence into the record demonstrating the financial hardship it bears in providing the affordable units.
-The evidence supported their findings that it took nine market-rate units to offset the cost of providing one affordable unit.
+The Applicant submitted evidence into the record demonstrating the financial hardship it bears in providing the affordable units and its inability to provide affordable units off-site.
+The evidence supported their findings that it will take nine market-rate units to offset the cost of providing one affordable unit.